 And, they’re in the jungle . . . again!
 (Hence, the title . . . )

-This Jumanji isn’t a sequel either, however.
-It is being called “just another Jumanji adventure” in the series of Jumanji films, even if they reference the original film.
+This movie isn’t a sequel either, however.
+It is being called “just another Jumanji adventure” in the series of films, even though they reference the original film.

-Since there are a couple of books, three movies, and games that relate to the Jumanji adventures, there’s enough to create a series of fun learning comprehension lessons and activities!
-Check these out for your Jumanji inspired learning:
+Since there are a couple of books, three movies, and games that relate to this topic, there’s enough to create a series of fun learning comprehension lessons and activities!

 We included Zathura here, too, in case you want to include those lessons with your Jumanji studies: